 Radar and laser detection

 The XTR-130 is marketed as offering protection from the most common signals in use in the United States, which are X, K, and Super Ka bands, and laser.
 And it does so in all directions, courtesy of its 360-degree protection.
-Even though its range may not be as wide reaching as newer models, users have found that the device alerts promptly, giving you a little head start against police radar and laser guns.
+Even though its range may not be as wide-reaching as newer models, users have found that the device alerts promptly, giving you a little head start against police radar and laser guns.

-The range is estimated to be at 2 miles, and slightly less in the city.
+The range is estimated to be at 2 miles and slightly less in the city.
 It is important to maximize the detector’s different driving ranges so that you can reduce the false alarms that might pester you during your drive.
 For lasers, the Whistler XTR-130 can pick up guns that work with a wavelength of 905+/50 nm.

 City and highway modes

 With the different driving modes, the radar detector can adjust the sensitivity of its detection capabilities.
-There are four settings in total: three for city and one for highway.
+There are four settings in total: three for the city and one for the highway.
 Highway mode is set as the default for the Whistler XTR-130.
 In city mode, the radar detector should be able to ignore certain signals coming from non-police radar and laser equipment such as collision avoidance systems